finos/tracdap/tracdap-runtime/python-ext/plugins/http/README.md

 ## Using the urllib3 API

-Here is a minimum working example of a TRAC model using the urllib3 API:
+Here is a minimum working example of a TRAC model using the urllib3 API.
+In order to use this API, the urllib3 package must be installed.

 ```python
 import tracdap.rt.api as trac